Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 In our implementation, the mapping of a block uses the auxiliary information as follows.

-First, it iterates over all known tags and compares each one with the block's identifiers.
-If the tag is a substring of the parameter, then a match is found.
+First, it iterates over all known identifiers and compares each one with the identifiers of the block.
+If a known identifier is a substring of the block's identifier, then a match is found.

 If the first step fails, we compare the block's reward addresses with known pool addresses (including special addresses that exist for some blockchains) and again look for a match.

+Following, we check if the entity that created the block belongs to a known pool cluster, and if so, we map the block to the cluster.

-In both cases, if there is a match, then:
+In all cases, if there is a match, then:

 1. We map the block to the matched pool.
 2. We associate all of the block's reward addresses (that is, the addresses that receive fees from the block) with the matched pool.
-3. We record the mapping method that was used to obtain the mapping (`known_identifiers` for the first case or `known_addresses` for the second.
+3. We record the mapping method that was used to obtain the mapping (`known_identifiers`, `known_addresses` or `known_clusters`).

-In essence, the identifiers are the principal element for mapping a block to an entity and the known addresses are the fallback mechanism.

-If there is a match, we also parse the auxiliary information, such as pool ownership or clusters, in order to assign the block to the top level entity, e.g., the pool's parent company or cluster.
-If a match is found this way, we update the mapping method to `known_pool_links`.
+If there is a match, we also parse information about pool ownership / legal links, in order to assign the block to the top level entity, e.g., the pool's parent company.
+If a match is found this way, we update the mapping method to `known_legal_links`.

 If all mechanisms fail, then no match is found.
 In this case, we assign the reward addresses as the block's entity.